 • Pilates for life 50+

-Pilates can make a profound difference in your health thought an evenly balanced and conditioned body.
+Exercise can make a profound difference in your health and provide you with a more evenly balanced and conditioned body.
 We strive to provide high-integrity solutions to help you fulfill your true potential.

 If your doctor gives you the clear to exercise we can tailor Pilates workouts for you so that you are able to keep in shape during your pregnancy.
-It will be easier to return to your prenatal shape after delivery if you have been keeping active during your pregnancy.
-We will work on core stability, upper torso strength, thighs, arms, seat muscles, and keep your mobility and tone throughout your pregnancy.
+Consequently, it will be easier to return to your prenatal shape after delivery if you have been keeping active during your pregnancy.
+Our work emphasises core stability, upper torso strength, thighs, arms, seat muscles, and keep your mobility and tone throughout your pregnancy.

-By strengthening your arms shoulders, legs, and oblique abdominal muscles you will be able to cope better with carrying the weight of your baby as he grows.
+As a result, you will be able to cope better with carrying the weight of your baby as he grows.y strengthening your arms shoulders, legs, and oblique abdominal muscles.